OuyKai/EMMM/README.md

 3. Train the model using the Python script `run.py` .

-   You can run the following command to train the model **MMM** on the Tmall dataset:
+   You can run the following command to train the model **EMMM** on the Tmall dataset:

    ```bash
    python run.py --dataset-name Tmall